 This will force your toes toward the end of the boot.
 If you have that finger of space from earlier, your toes shouldn’t touch the end of the boot if the boot fits and you have it secured.
 If your toes do touch the end, this can lead to discomfort on long descents.
 It may be worth trying a larger boot.

 Looking for more information on boot fitting?
-Check out our 'How to fit a pair of walking boots' video hosted by GO Outdoors founder John Graham
+Check out our 'How to fit a pair of walking boots' video hosted by Charlie from GO Outdoors

 Much like your waterproofs, your walking boots will last longer if you take care of them.
 Rapid drying, heater drying, not nourishing the leather of the boots can all lead to a boot cracking and eventually splitting.